abdulkader-adnan/CountNumbersWithoutConsecutiveDigits/README.md

 | 10¹⁸ | (timeout) | 0.38 | 8,129,394,333,756,324 |
 | 10¹⁰⁰ | (timeout) | 1.25 | ≈ 9.34 × 10⁹⁹ |

-*Results reproduced from Table II of the research paper.*
 ---

 ## ⚙️ How to Run the Code